GospelBG/ChatPointsTTV/README.md

 * `/twitch reload`
     Unlinks your account, reloads the configuration file and restarts the plugin.

+### TikTok
+* `/tiktok start`
+    Starts the TikTok client and listens to the configured LIVE.

+* `/tiktok stop`
+    Stops listening to LIVEs and disables the plugin.

+* `/tiktok status`
+    Shows some plugin information such as: version, listened LIVE, and connection status.

+* `/tiktok reload`
+    Reloads the configuration file and restarts the plugin.

 ## Reward Actions
-Currently, there are 2 types of actions:
+Currently, there are 3 types of actions:
 - Spawning entities
     **Format**: `SPAWN <ENTITY NAME> <AMOUNT>`
     **Example**: `SPAWN CREEPER 2`